 From Ithaca you head towards Endicott.

-You will be taking a lot of scenic and peaceful routes – mostly – and a lot of the journey will take place on far more favorable conditions than the path to Ithaca.
+You will be taking a lot of scenic and peaceful routes – mostly – and a lot of the journey will take place on far more favourable conditions than the path to Ithaca.
 Although you will need to go uphill from time to time, the closer you get to Scranton the journey will be downhill.

 I found the best part of this journey is the little villages and towns you pass through en route that you probably never even knew existed; take the time to stop off and have a little rest if you feel zapped or if traffic is too heavy.